What to see in Abuja

 While in Abuja, be sure to check out the Wuse Market, where souvenir shopping is the order of the day, and the Abuja National Mosque, a gorgeous building with an enormous dome and towering minarets.
 Tourists to Abuja are also urged to make the short excursion out to Zuma Rock - an outstanding geological feature, which appeared on the shortlist of the New7Wonders campaign.

-Visitors with children will be happy to hear that Abuja is home to the region's first ever amusement park, Wonderland.
-Featuring rides, shows, games, and even faux castle walls, the entire family will enjoy a day out at Wonderland.
+Visitors with children will be happy to hear that Abuja is home to the region's first ever amusement park, Magic Land.
+Featuring rides, shows, games, and even faux castle walls, the entire family will enjoy a day out at Magic Land.
 It is a great place for expatriate families in Nigeria to meet each other and allow their children to socialise in a safe and comfortable setting.

 The Abuja Millennium Park is also a nice place to spend an afternoon, with expansive green spaces and walking paths.
 The park is home to several important local sites, including the Cotton Tree and Aso Rock.